-Exegesis.-Introduction and Interpretation of some part of both the Old and the New Testament.
-This course aims at developing the proper exegetical praxis.
+Exegesis.-Introduction and exposition of a part of the New Testament.
+This year a part of the Epistle to the Galatians is studied.

-Sacred History.-A general survey is made of the historical facts that are recorded in the Old and in the New Testaments, and their import in the history of revelation is carefully noted.
+Sacred History.-The historical facts that are narrated in the Gospels and in the Acts of the Apostles are studied, and their significance in the development of the Kingdom of God emphasized.
+To be given in 1912-'13.
 The work is based on the sources.
-The Old and New Testament courses alternate.